Call 9-1-1 for HELP when:

 What information is needed when calling 9-1-1?

-When the 9-1-1 Telecommunicator answers, give them the following information:
+The 9-1-1 Telecommunicator will be with you during the emergency.
+When they ask, give them the following information:

 - Provide the actual location of the emergency (Where is the emergency?)